DataMedSci/yagit/docs/source/data_representation.rst

    :scale: 135%

    Directions and LPS coordinate system relative to a patient.

    L -- Left, R -- Right, A -- Anterior, P -- Posterior, S -- Superior, I -- Inferior.

 Specifically, DICOM uses LPS (right to Left, anterior to Posterior, inferior to Superior) coordinate system.
-MetaImage uses the same system, but it denotes it as RAI (Right to left, Anterior to posterior, Inferior to superior).
+MetaImage uses the same system, but it employs "from" notation instead of "to" notation, and thus denotes it as RAI (Right to left, Anterior to posterior, Inferior to superior).
 YAGIT also uses this system.

 The three-letter coordinate system defines the axis directions as well as their order.
 The first letter corresponds to the x-axis, the second to the y-axis, and the third to the z-axis.
 For example, in the LPS system: L=x, P=y, S=z, and in the SLP system: S=x, L=y, P=z.

+It is also worth noting that LPS is a right-handed coordinate system.

 Image planes